sampan26/cute_bits/README.md

 These a collection of practice kernels for learning and fun
 - hopper-gemm
-    Has a series of matmul kernels for half percision gemm and can outperform cublas on certain shapes, def not all.
+    - Has a series of matmul kernels for gemm and can outperform cublas on certain shapes, def not all.
+- cutedsl
+    - random kernels + hopper gemm kernel